DesNewmanZA/Python_bootcamp/Python_notes.md

 # Higher order functions
 These are functions that work with other functions.
 Note that if a function is passed to a higher order function as an argument, it doesn't require the brackets passed too.

+# Working with files
+We can open a file using Python - we first need to open the file and then read in the contents, and then close it when we are done with it.
+The default way to open a file is read-only (mode = 'r').

+    my_file = open('my_file.txt')
+    contents = my_file.read()
+    my_file.close()

+Another way to do this without having to explictly close the file is as follows:

+    with open('my_file.txt') as my_file:
+        contents = my_file.read()

+If we want to write to a file, we can accordingly do this:

+    with open('my_file.txt', mode='w') as my_file:
+        my_file.write("Additional text")

+This will replace all contents of the file from scratch as it is essentially recreating the file anew.
+If this file doesn't exist and mode of write has been selected, the file will be made automatically.

+If we want to just add lines of code, we can make the mode = 'a' for appending.

+When we are specifying paths for locating files, we can give the absolute file path (the full path that would be used in a file explorer), or we can deal with relative paths which start from where the code is saved and navigate from there.

+To go into folders further nested within, we start with a '.' and specify the next folders.
+If we want to go a folder back, we use a '..'.

+    ./Next_folder/my_file.txt
+    ../Higher_folder/other_file.txt

+If you want to go up multiple folders, we repeat the ../ as many times as needed.